GlacierProtocol/glacierprotocol.github.io/_docs/before-you-start/overview.md

 packets, one for each private key needed for the multisignature withdrawal policy.
 Each packet includes the following information:

-* One **private key** -- an alphanumeric string used to secure the funds
+* **One private key**: an alphanumeric string used to secure the funds
-* The **cold storage address** -- an alphanumeric string designating the virtual "location" of the funds
+* **One cold storage address**: an alphanumeric string designating the virtual "location" of the funds
-* The **"redemption script"** -- an additional code needed to access funds, shared by all private keys.
+* **One redeem script**: an additional code needed to access funds, shared by all private keys.

-Technical details: The Glacier protocol reuses Bitcoin addresses.
+Technical detail: The Glacier protocol reuses Bitcoin addresses.
 See the [design document](/docs/design-doc/overview) for a detailed analysis.

 ## Protocol cost